 – What is this number rounded to the nearest hundreds place?

-After a few questions, students would then try to guess who chose them and would switch places in traditional Heads Up, 7 Up style.
-Students were really excited if they got to stay up front for both rounds and they knew they were off the hook for answering the “hard” questions.
-Sometimes, I’d only ask questions of the kids who were standing because they were chosen.
-It’ a fun twist on a traditional game all of the kids already know, and can be easily modified to work with smaller numbers by only having 4 or 5 students at the front.
+Then, students switch places in traditional Heads Up, 7 Up style.
+It’s a fun twist on a traditional game all of the kids already know, and can be easily modified to work with smaller numbers by only having 4 or 5 students at the front.
 It’s one of my favorite place value activities and my kids love it too!

 I use my Football Fever centers in the fall in third grade to review place value skills within 1,000 before we start really working with larger numbers.
 With these centers, my kids practice matching standard and expanded form, comparing numbers, ordering numbers, and practice mentally adding and subtracting 10, multiples of 10, and 100 with 2 and 3 digit numbers.